An interpolation of metrics and spaces of metrics: Introduction

-We can apply Theorem \ref{thm:trans} to the properties (1)--(5) mentioned in Example \ref{exam:prop}.
-Therefore we conclude that the set of all metrics not satisfying these properties are dense $G_{\delta}$ in spaces of metrics (see also Corollary \ref{cor:inqopen}).
+We can apply Theorem \ref{thm:trans} to the properties \ref{item:doubling1010}--\ref{item:gcyc1010} mentioned in Example \ref{exam:prop}.
+Therefore we conclude that the set of all metrics not satisfying these properties are dense $G_{\delta}$ in spaces of metrics (see Theorem \ref{thm:dandud:241018} and Corollary \ref{cor:inqopen}).
 We also conclude that the set of all metrics with rich pseudo-cones is dense $G_{\delta}$ in spaces of metrics (see Theorem \ref{thm:richcones}).

-Our third result is based on the fact that for second countable locally compact space $X$ the space $\met(X)$ is a Baire space (see Lemma \ref{lem:Baire}).
+Our third result is based on the fact that for every second-countable locally compact space $X$, the space $\met{X}$ is Baire (see Lemma \ref{lem:Baire}).
 For a property $P$ on metric spaces, we say that a metric space $(X, d)$ satisfies the \emph{local $P$} if every non-empty open metric subspace of $X$ satisfies the property $P$.

-As a local version of Theorem \ref{thm:trans}, we obtain the following: \begin{thm} Let $X$ be a second countable, locally compact locally non-discrete space.
-Then for every singular transmissible parameter $\mathfrak{G}$, the set of all metrics $d\in \met(X)$ for which $(X, d)$ satisfies the local anti-$\mathfrak{G}$-transmissible property is dense $G_{\delta}$ in $\met(X)$. \end{thm} Note that all second countable locally compact spaces are metrizable, which is a consequence of the Urysohn metrization theorem.
+As a local version of Theorem \ref{thm:trans}, we obtain the following: \begin{thm} Let $X$ be a second-countable, locally compact locally non-discrete space.
+Then for every singular transmissible parameter $\mathfrak{G}$, the set of all metrics $d\in \met{X}$ for which $(X, d)$ satisfies the local anti-$\mathfrak{G}$-transmissible property is dense $G_{\delta}$ in $\met{X}$. \end{thm} Recall that all second-countable locally compact spaces are metrizable, which is a consequence of the Urysohn metrization theorem.